HoodLum-1/api-persistent-jokes/README.md

     - GET methods
         - JokeOfTheDay
         - Jokes
-            - Requires a paid api token from api.jokes.one whihc should be placed in the configuration file to execute this method
+            - Requires a paid api token from api.joke.one which should be placed in the configuration file to execute this get request

   ## 🧪 Unit Tests
    - Run `JokesServiceTest` file to execute unit tests which use the H2 database
    - The tests also use sample data under the `resources` directory for `jod` and `jokes`

   ## 📝 License

   Copyright © 2022 [Malesela Sithole](https://github.com/HoodLum-1).<br />